Cable cell morphology¶

 As for

-, save that the number of CVs on any given branch will be chosen to be the smallest number that ensures no CV will have an extent on the branch longer thanmax_extent
+cv_policy_fixed_per_branch(), save the number of CVs on any given branch will be chosen to be the smallest number that ensures no CV will have an extent on the branch longer thanmax_extentmicrometres.- Parameters:

 max_etent (float) – The maximum length for generated CVs.